devopsbox-io/aws-ecr-cleaner/README.md

 ## Why have we built it?

 The number and size of images in your docker registry grow over time and can cost a significant amount of money.
 It is a good practice to have a cleaning policy of unused, old images.
-There are ready-to-use solutions like ECR Lifecycle policies, but they lack some features - mainly they **don't check if an images is still in use**.
+There are ready-to-use solutions like ECR lifecycle policies, but they lack some features - mainly they **don't check if an images is still in use**.
 We consider using them **dangerous** - for example if your ECS Service can't find an image when scaling out, it would fail to start your app.
 That's why we decided to write a Lambda function that will check periodically for old, unused images.